 \section{Introduction}

-The direct detection of gravitational waves has opened a new window into the universe, enabling the study of compact binary coalescences and other extreme astrophysical phenomena.
-Since the first detection of a binary black hole merger in 2015 \citep{PhysRevLett.116.061102}, the LIGO-Virgo-KAGRA detector network has observed hundreds of gravitational wave events, with compact binary mergers being the dominant source class \citep{LIGOScientific:2020ibl, KAGRA:2021vkt, LIGOScientific:2025slb}.
+The direct detection of gravitational waves has opened a new window into the Universe, enabling the study of compact binary coalescences and other extreme astrophysical phenomena.
+Since the first detection of a binary black hole merger in 2015 \citep{PhysRevLett.116.061102}, the LIGO-Virgo-KAGRA detector network has observed hundreds of gravitational wave events, with compact binary mergers being the dominant source class \citep{LIGOScientific:2018mvr, LIGOScientific:2020ibl, KAGRA:2021vkt, LIGOScientific:2025slb}.
 Each detection requires sophisticated parameter estimation techniques to infer the physical properties of the source systems.

-Bayesian parameter estimation for gravitational wave signals involves evaluating the likelihood function millions of times across the multi-dimensional parameter space.
-For each likelihood evaluation, the overlap integral between the observed detector data and theoretical waveform templates must be computed across the full frequency band of the detectors, typically from tens to thousands of Hertz.
-The computational cost scales linearly with both the number of frequency samples and the complexity of the waveform model.
-For longer-duration signals, such as those from sub-solar mass (SSM) compact objects which remain in the detector sensitivity band for extended periods, this computational burden becomes prohibitive, with individual parameter estimation analyses requiring weeks or even months of computing time.
+Bayesian parameter estimation for gravitational wave signals has been traditionally used to evaluate the likelihood function millions of times across the multi-dimensional parameter space \citep{Veitch:2014wba, Pankow:2015cra, Lange:2018pyp, Ashton2019, Smith:2019ucc, Wouters:2024oxj, Dax:2024mcn}.
+For each likelihood evaluation, the overlap integral between the observed detector data and theoretical waveform templates must be computed across the effective frequency band of the detectors, typically from tens to thousands of Hertz.
+The computational cost scales linearly with the number of frequency samples and nonlinearly with the complexity of the waveform models.
+For longer-duration signals, such as those from subsolar-mass (SSM) compact objects that remain in the detector sensitivity band for extended periods, this computational burden becomes prohibitive, with individual parameter estimation analyses requiring weeks or even months of computing time.

-Reduced-order quadrature (ROQ) methods have emerged as a powerful solution to this computational challenge \citep{Canizares:2014fya, Smith:2016qas, PyROQ, PhysRevD.108.123040}.
+Reduced order quadrature (ROQ) techniques have emerged as a powerful solution to this computational challenge \citep{Canizares:2014fya, Smith:2016qas, PyROQ, PhysRevD.108.123040, PhysRevD.108.123025}.
 By constructing reduced bases that accurately represent the space of possible waveforms, ROQ techniques enable the overlap integrals to be evaluated using only a small subset of frequency points, achieving speedups of two to three orders of magnitude while maintaining likelihood accuracy to within acceptable tolerances.
-Our previous code PyROQ implements an efficient algorithm for constructing these reduced bases.
+Our previous code, PyROQ, implements an efficient algorithm for constructing these reduced bases.